openenergysolutions/openfmb.docs/docs/adapter/protocol-plugins/modbus/server.md

 - `adapter`: Network adapter to use to establish a TCP connection (typically 0.0.0.0)
 - `port`: TCP port on which the outstation will be listening
-- `unit-identifier`: Modbus unit identifier of the outstation (aka slave address)
+- `unit-identifier`: Modbus unit identifier of the outstation (aka address)
 - `max-num-connections`: Maximum number of concurrent TCP connections to the server